 Rebecca: It’s all about the entrepreneur.
 I want to see that grit, that fire, that determination to succeed no matter what.

 Toro: I look for rocket ships, not parked cars.
 A parked car needs me to take off; a rocket ship will take off regardless of my investment.

-In the final analysis, It’s all about the money
+In the final analysis, it’s all about the money.

-The biggest financial mistake startups make is thinking sales are the same as cash.
+The biggest financial mistake startups make is in thinking sales are the same as cash.
 “Cash flow is everything,” Rebecca says.

 At certain times in the business, you’d be forced to lower your business costs.
 To avoid hampering customer experience, Toro recommends that: